 Apply for a CVA grant

-The Washington State Clean Vessel Act Grant Program (CVA) is no longer accepting applications for the 2020-2021 grant cycle.
-We anticipate accepting applications for the 2021-2022 grant cycle this fall.
+The Washington State Clean Vessel Act Grant Program (CVA) is now accepting applications for the 2021-2022 grant cycle.

 Applications are due by 5 p.m. on Friday, Jan.
 21, 2022.You must submit the required application and supporting documents by or before the deadline.